-Another major reason for the Local Pack comes from the fact that 4 in 5 consumers use their smartphones to look for local businesses (over any other device).
+Another major reason for the Local Pack comes from the fact that 4 in 5 consumers use smartphones to look for local businesses.

-Just look at how convenient the Local Pack is for mobile users:
+Just look at how practical the Local Pack is for mobile users:

 It’s super convenient, you don’t even have to visit any of the listed sites!
 Simply make a call to book a service straight from SERP or add it to your navigation app if you want to drive there directly.